graceechi/Beautsy/README.md

 6. To run the React App in development, checkout the [README](./react-app/README.md) inside the `react-app` directory.

 ## Key Features
-- Non-logged in users can browse products but cannot add products to shopping cart
+- Non-logged in users can browse products but cannot add products to shopping cart nor leave reviews
 - Logged in users can add products to shopping cart
-- Logged in users can create, view, edit, and delete orders/purchases
+- Logged in users can create, view, edit, and delete orders
 - Logged in users can create, view, edit, and delete reviews on products
-- Edit and delete forms use modals

 ![beautsy-1](https://user-images.githubusercontent.com/90019010/179422409-be3708f7-322a-444d-968c-0edd1c4d40b9.gif)
 ![beautsy-2](https://user-images.githubusercontent.com/90019010/179422413-8c8e5f2a-ae96-423b-b899-bffa789d9a9c.gif)